davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

 ---
+date: 2022-02-01
 description: A treasure trove of solid strategies and hidden gems to wrangle those windows and fly through folders
-date: 2022-02-01
+summary: |
+  A roundup of 25 Finder strategies and hidden features for speeding up file navigation and window management on macOS, covering keyboard shortcuts, view modes, and lesser-known capabilities.
 media:
   featured: ./mac-finder.png
   thumbnail: ./mac-finder.svg